 When kids feel defensive or judged, they can begin to shut down.
 However, when you ask open-ended questions more out of curiosity, kids are much more likely to listen and to talk to you.

-When it comes to schoolwork, EF skills have to do with getting started (being a self-starter), focusing well enough to get the work done, and then moving on to the next assignment.
-The problem is that at times, parents can end up being the Homework Police, by nagging, prodding and negotiating to get their kids to do three things: get started, focus and finish.
+When it comes to schoolwork, executive function skills have to do with getting started (being a self-starter), focusing well enough to get the work done, and then moving on to the next assignment.
+The problem is that at times, parents can end up being the Homework Police, by nagging, prodding, and negotiating to get their kids to do three things: get started, focus and finish.

 By asking the right questions, you’re encouraging kids to think ahead about how they might get started on their own, what’s important to get done, and how they’ll go about doing it.

-For many years, our educational coaches have found that this approach works incredibly well for all kids, and it can work in your home, too.
+For many years, our executive function coaches have found that this approach works incredibly well for all kids, even during online or hybrid school, and it can work in your home, too.